Nancy Lincoln Inn

 The Nancy Lincoln Inn is a historic building located adjacent to the Abraham Lincoln Birthplace National Historical Park in LaRue County, Kentucky, just south of Hodgenville, Kentucky.
 Despite being on National Park Service property, it is privately owned.

-Built in 1928 and named for Lincoln's mother, the one-story unhewn chestnut and red heart pine log building is of American Craftsman style with five bays.
+Built in 1928 and named for Lincoln's mother, the one-story unhewn chestnut and red heart pine log building is of the American Craftsman style with five bays.
 It has a stone foundation, limestone chimney, and gabled roof.
 To the east are four small overnight cabins also built in 1928.
 They are also of unhewn chestnut logs, concrete chinking, brick chimneys, and asphalt shingles.